openwfm/wrf-sfire-docs/docs/facilities.md

 ### Personnel Resources

 * The system administration is done by the CCM Director Jan Mandel, backed by the College of Liberal Arts and Sciences IT, and assisted by student staff.
-Search for a college HPC professional administrator is in progress.

 ### Other Resources

 * CU Denver is member of the the [Rocky Mountain Advanced Computing Consortium](https://rmacc.org) (RMACC).
-The RMACC operates the [RMACC Summit cluster](https://www.colorado.edu/rc/resources/summit) and [Alpine](https://www.colorado.edu/rc/alpine) supercomputer at CU Boulder.
+The RMACC operates the [Alpine](https://www.colorado.edu/rc/alpine) supercomputer at CU Boulder.
 Allocations on RMACC resources are available to CU Denver students and faculty.
+Access to RMACC is through ACCESS federated login (previously XSEDE).